ismael-mendoza/ismael-mendoza.github.io/projects.md

 You can find details about what I have worked on most recently below.

+## Shear Inference with Hamiltonian Monte Carlo

+- We leverage JAX-GalSim to Michael Schneider's importance sampling [approach](https://arxiv.org/abs/1411.2608) to develop a new Bayesian pipeline for cosmic shear inference.

+## Differentiable Forward Models of Galaxy Light Profiles

+- We developed [JAX-GalSim](https://github.com/GalSim-developers/JAX-GalSim), a GPU-accelerated and differentiable version of [GalSim](https://github.com/GalSim-developers/GalSim), which is currently under active development.

-## Statistcal framework for Galaxy-Halo Connection on N-body Simulations
+## Statistical framework for Galaxy-Halo Connection on N-body Simulations

-- I developed [MultiCAM](https://github.com/ismael-mendoza/multicam), a multi-variable extension to conditional abundance matching (CAM) that can be used to connect properties of dark matter haloes with properties of galaxies.
+- We developed [MultiCAM](https://github.com/ismael-mendoza/multicam), a multi-variable extension to conditional abundance matching (CAM) that can be used to connect properties of dark matter haloes with properties of galaxies.

 <p align="center">